BCC-PHM/EquiR/README.md

 Late Updated: 2025-01-14

-**The latest update of version 0.1.7 only support the `Ineq_record_level_heatmap` function where `outcome` can be supplied by the users to calculate within-group percentage.**
+**The latest update of version 0.1.8 only support the `Ineq_record_level_heatmap` function where `outcome` can be supplied by the users to calculate within-group percentage.
+Small number suppression and text adjustment are also added only to `Ineq_record_level_heatmap` function.**

 ## Introduction